timjones1/timjones1/README.md

-### Hi there, my name is Tim and I am an aspiring Data Scientist👋
+### Hi there, my name is Tim and I am interested in Machine Learning and Data Science👋

 🔭 I’m currently working on: